-- 637. Plaintiff is informed and believes and thereon alleges that among the silica-containing products that Defendant has long sold at its stores are basalt, bricks, cement, ceramic, clay, cobble stone, concrete, dolomite, drywall, epic stone, field stone, flag stone, glass, granite, gravel, ledge stone, limestone, marble, mortar, mosaic, natural stone, pavers, paving stone, paving stone joint sand, pebble stone, onyx, porcelain, quartzite, rock, sand, sandstone, serpentine, silica sand, slate, soapstone, tile, and travertine. - 638.
-Plaintiff is informed and believes and thereon alleges that although Defendant, Costco Wholesale Corporation, was well aware that the stone and other construction products that it sold contained crystalline silica, that the artificial stone products that it brokered for sale contained extremely high levels of crystalline silica, and that exposure to respirable crystalline silica causes silicosis as well as other lung diseases, kidney disease, and multiple autoimmune diseases. - 639.
-Plaintiff is informed and believes and thereon alleges that notwithstanding its knowledge of the silicosis and other health hazards to fabricators of stone countertops whose sale Defendant, Costco Wholesale Corporation, brokered, Defendant, Costco Wholesale Corporation, concealed the silicosis and other health hazards from Plaintiff and from other stone countertop fabrication workers to whom countertop fabrication was subcontracted by Costco Wholesale Corporation or contractors who purchased the artificial stone slabs from Costco Wholesale Corporation or to whom Costco Wholesale Corporation subcontracted stone countertop fabrication work. - 640.
-Plaintiff is informed and believes and thereon alleges that officers of Costco, including Walter C. Jelinek (Chief Executive Officer), John Sullivan (Secretary) and Richard A. Galanti (Chief Financial Officer) were aware of the silicosis hazard of artificial stone and ratified the company's concealment of those hazards to stone countertop fabricators.
+- 649. Plaintiffs are informed and believe and thereon allege that among the silica-containing products that Defendant has long sold at its stores are basalt, bricks, cement, ceramic, clay, cobble stone, concrete, dolomite, drywall, epic stone, field stone, flag stone, glass, granite, gravel, ledge stone, limestone, marble, mortar, mosaic, natural stone, pavers, paving stone, paving stone joint sand, pebble stone, onyx, porcelain, quartzite, rock, sand, sandstone, serpentine, silica sand, slate, soapstone, tile, and travertine. - 650.
+Plaintiffs are informed and believe and thereon allege that although Defendant, Costco Wholesale Corporation, was well aware that the stone and other construction products that it sold contained crystalline silica, that the artificial stone products that it brokered for sale contained extremely high levels of crystalline silica, and that exposure to respirable crystalline silica causes silicosis as well as other lung diseases, kidney disease, and multiple autoimmune diseases. - 651.
+Plaintiffs are informed and believe and thereon allege that notwithstanding its knowledge of the silicosis and other health hazards to fabricators of stone countertops whose sale Defendant, Costco Wholesale Corporation, brokered, Defendant, Costco Wholesale Corporation, concealed the silicosis and other health hazards from Plaintiff and from other stone countertop fabrication workers to whom countertop fabrication was subcontracted by Costco Wholesale Corporation or contractors who purchased the artificial stone slabs from Costco Wholesale Corporation or to whom Costco Wholesale Corporation subcontracted stone countertop fabrication work. - 652.
+Plaintiffs are informed and believe and thereon allege that officers of Costco, including Walter C. Jelinek (Chief Executive Officer), John Sullivan (Secretary) and Richard A. Galanti (Chief Financial Officer) were aware of the silicosis hazard of artificial stone and ratified the company's concealment of those hazards to stone countertop fabricators.